Online Monitoring of Object Detection Performance During Deployment: Approach Overview

 We design the $pm_{net}$ as a cascaded convolutional neural network to train it to predict $mAP_{w}$ from $F_W$.
 Here, each layer of $pm_{net}$ is implicitly connected with all the previous layers through their individual convolutional filter.
-Using this network, we exploits the rich multi-level semantic features generated by the $od_{net}$ instead of only using the last convolutional layer features. $pm_{net}$ uses a set of convolutional filter $f = \{f_{1}, f_{2}, \ldots, f_{p-1}\}$ to propagate the features of $F_{W}$ from one layer to the next.
+Using this network, we exploit the rich multi-level semantic features generated by the $od_{net}$ instead of only using the last convolutional layer features. $pm_{net}$ uses a set of convolutional filters $f = \{f_{1}, f_{2}, \ldots, f_{p-1}\}$ to propagate the features of $F_{W}$ from one layer to the next.
 Each filter $f_{i}$ operates on $F_{i}$ to generate a new feature $\bar F_{i}$ which has the same shape of $F_{i+1}$.
 Now a concatenation is performed to join $\bar F_{i}$ and $F_{i+1}$ in channel-wise direction.
-This set of operation can be formulated using Equation~\ref{eqn:conv_layers}.
+This set of operations can be formulated using Equation~\ref{eqn:conv_layers}.

-Next, we apply adaptive average pooling operation on $\mathcal{F}$ to generate a one dimensional feature vector.
-This features is passed through subsequent fully connected layers to generate the final prediction for $F_{W}$.
-See Fig.~\ref{fig:architecture} for a visualisation of these procedures.
+Next, we apply the adaptive average pooling operation on $\mathcal{F}$ to generate a one dimensional feature vector.
+This feature is passed through subsequent fully connected layers to generate the final prediction for $F_{W}$.
+See Fig.~\ref{fig:architecture} for a visualization of these procedures.